 - You are the DBA of the database. - All other users have the Connect privilege to the database.
 They might have the Resource privilege.
-They do not have the Delete privilege (for this example) on the table being protected.

-- You use the DBA keyword to create an SPL routine. - Your SPL routine performs the deletion and records that a certain user makes a change.
+They do not have the Delete privilege (for this example) on the table being protected. - You use the DBA keyword to create an SPL routine. - Your SPL routine performs the deletion and records that a certain user makes a change.

-Write an SPL routine similar to the following example, which uses a customer number the user provides to update a table.
+Write an SPL routine similar to the following example (for a UNIX platform), which uses a customer number the user provides to update a table.
 If the user happens to be acctclrk, a record of the deletion is put in the file updates.
+CREATE DBA PROCEDURE delete customer(cnum INT)

 '''

-CREATE DBA PROCEDURE delete_customer(cnum INT)

 DEFINE username CHAR(8);

 DELETE FROM customer

 WHERE customer_num = cnum;

 IF username = 'acctclrk' THEN

 SYSTEM 'echo Delete from customer by acctclrk >>

-/mis/records/updates';
+/mis/records/updates' ;

 END IF

 END PROCEDURE;

 '''